microsoft/vscode-docs/docs/python/editing.md

 Source code that runs in the terminal/REPL is cumulative until the current instance of the terminal is closed.

 The command opens the Python Terminal if necessary; you can also open the interactive REPL environment directly using the **Python: Start REPL** command.
-Note that initial startup might take a few moments especially if the first statement you run is an `import`.
+(Initial startup might take a few moments especially if the first statement you run is an `import`.)

 On first use of the **Python: Run Selection/Line in Python Terminal** command, VS Code may send the text to the REPL before that environment is ready, in which case the selection or line is not run.
 If you encounter this behavior, try the command again when the REPL has finished loading.